 Karamea has something to suit everyone - the tramper and caver, birdwatcher and botanist, hunter and fisherman... or simply a family holiday 'away from it all.'

-The area boasts three main walking tracks: the Heaphy, Wangapeka and Karamea–Leslie.
-The Heaphy Track is one of the most famous New Zealand walks and is suitable for trampers of all ages.
-The Wangapeka Track is more suited to the equipped back country tramper.
+Explore the awe-inspiring limestone arches of the Oparara Basin on easy day walks, or plan a longer tramp on one of three main walking tracks: the Heaphy, Wangapeka and Karamea–Leslie.
+The Heaphy Track is a Great Walk and is suitable for walkers of all ages.
+The Wangapeka Track is a backcountry route, best suited to the well-equipped and experienced tramper.
 Both tracks take about 4 days.
 Back country experience and a good level of fitness is also needed for the Karamea–Leslie Track.
-Hut passes are required on the Heaphy, Wangapeka and Karamea–Leslie tracks.
-For further information or hut passes contact the Information and Resource Centre at Karamea.
+Hut passes are required on all overnight tracks.
+For further information or hut passes stop by the Karamea Information and Resource Centre.